 How to improve your CSAT score and get more satisfied customers

 Measuring your CSAT is only the beginning.
 Like the NPS, the simple nature of the CSAT score can also be considered a limitation after a point.
-While CSAT surveys are a great measure of customer satisfaction, there’s still more work to do to get the most out of the metric.
+While CSAT surveys are a great measure of customer satisfaction, there’s still more work to do to get the most out of the metric with a CSAT survey tool.

 Ask follow-up questions to get actionable insights